 3 Set up Manual Redirection with Rank Math

 Alternatively, you can also set up a manual redirection with Rank Math.
-To create a manual redirection with Rank Math, navigate to WordPress Dashboard > Rank Math > Redirections.
+To create a manual redirection with Rank Math, navigate to WordPress Dashboard → Rank Math SEO → Redirections.

 You will reach the Redirections page, which would look like this.

-Now, click on the Add New button so that we can create a redirection.
+Now, click on the Add New button so that you can create a redirection.
 When you click the button, you’ll be prompted with a form like this at the top of your list.

 There are plenty of options available here and we’ll go through the importance of each option: